What to Do When You’ve Pumped the Wrong Fuel into Your Car

 Stop Pumping; Don’t Start the Engine

-If you have started the engine, turn it off right away.
+If you have started the engine, turn it off right away remove the keys from the ignition and put your car in neutral or park.
 The longer the wrong fuel is in your car’s system, the worse the damage will be.
 So, the key is to act quickly.
+The less diesel that flows through your car’s system, the less damage it will cause.

 Assess the Damage